tariqbuilds/linux-dash/README.md

 * A beautiful, simple web-based dashboard for monitoring a linux server
 * Only ~1MB on disk! *(.git removed)*
 * Live graphs, refresh-able widgets, and a growing # of supported modules
-* Drop-in install for PHP (Apache, NGINX), Node.js, and Go
+* Drop-in installation for PHP (Apache, NGINX), Node.js, and Go

 ## Installation